How to Buy Expired Patents: Everything You Need to Know

 - Design Patents — If you have reinvented an existing product in a way that is innovative and creative, you'll need a design patent.
 These last for 14 years.

 - Utility Patents — Pretty much everything else falls into this category, including new machines, software, processes, etc. These also last for 20 years.

 If you are wondering how to buy expired patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.